Single-cycle all-fiber frequency comb: single-cycle All-fiber laser

 Figure.\ref{fig:laser-setup}(b) shows the complete laser layout, sitting on a 25 cm x 45 cm breadboard.
 A 1.56 µm, 100 MHz repetition rate Menlo Systems Figure-9 mode-locked laser (MLL) is amplified from 20 mW to 190 mW in a backward-pumped PM erbium-doped fiber (EDF).
 A dedicated port on the MLL is used to phase lock the two degrees of freedom of the frequency comb.
 After self-compression, the pulse duration decreases to about 35 fs when entering PM highly nonlinear fiber (HNLF1).
 At 1.55 µm, the HNLF1 group velocity dispersion (GVD) is -7.82 ps{\textsuperscript{2}}/km and nonlinear parameter is 10 (W-km){\textsuperscript{-1}}.
 The soliton self-frequency shift (SSFS) from HNLF1 seeds the thulium-doped fiber amplifier (TDFA).
 We selected the 1930 nm soliton wavelength for optimal CPA performance, shown by the blue trace of Fig. \ref{fig:laser-setup}(c).
+Notably, this seed soliton covers the bandwidth of TDF emission (1800 nm $\sim$ 2200 nm).
 When the HNLF1 length increases to 60 cm and diode power increases to 1 W (1500 mA), the soliton continues to shift up to 2.27 µm with 20 mW average power.
 This soliton could be directly used in NH{\textsubscript{3}}, CO and CH{\textsubscript{4}} spectroscopy.
 Further shifting is stopped by perturbation from high dispersion slope and/or higher loss at longer wavelength \cite{Lee2008}.
-The seed soliton is stretched with 1 m PM2000D fiber, reaching a net-normal dispersion in the TDFA.
+The seed soliton is stretched with 1 m PM2000D fiber, reaching a net-normal dispersion in the TDFA and to avoid noticeable nonlinear effects in CPA.
 An isolator (ISO2) follows the PM2000D to minimize backward reflections and increase the seed PER.
 After the PM2000D, ISO2 and wavelength division multiplexer (WDM4), the 1930 nm seed soliton has about 20 mW average power with 93 nm 3 dB bandwidth.
-A small segment of 2C-TDF (PM-TDF-10P/130-HE) was spliced between WDM3 and WMD4.
+A small segment of 2C-TDF (PM-TDF-10P/130-HE, 10 µm core diameter) was spliced between WDM3 and WDM4.
+The 2C-TDF is pumped by a 1550 nm continuous-wave laser that is further amplified in an erbium-doped fiber amplifier (EDFA).
 At 1550 nm, the 2C-TDF has a small signal absorption of about 150 dB/m.
 Two splicing points with PM1550 introduce less than 0.8 dB loss, measured at 1310 nm.
 The 2C-TDF is buried inside thermopaste, and a solid-state thermoelectric cooler (TEC) keeps the temperature at 7 \degree C. This temperature is higher than the dew point for room temperature air at 30\% relative humidity.
-In the TDFA, a forward pumping scheme is used to red-shift the 2C-TDF gain center to 1930 nm.
+In the TDFA, a forward pumping scheme is used to red-shift the 2C-TDF gain center to 1930 nm, thanks to the stronger re-absorption and re-emission than backward pumping scheme.
+We optimize the 2C-TDF length to overlap the gain center with the seed pulse peak by cutback experiments.
 Cutback experiments were performed while the 2C-TDF is kept 7 \degree C, and the optimal length is 14 cm.
-The average power directly after WMD3 is 457 mW measured by a thermal power meter.
+The average power directly after WDM3 is 457 mW measured by a thermal power meter.